NebulousLabs/Sia/doc/File Contract Negotiation.md

 # able to sign the whole transaction because the host must add collateral.
 This
 # means that the renter will not even know the file contract id.
 3. The renter sends a notice of acceptance or rejection.
-If the renter accepts, the renter then sends a funded file contract without a signature.
+If the renter accepts, the renter then sends a funded file contract without a signature, followed by the public key that will be used to create the renter's portion of the UnlockConditions for the file contract.

 # The host must always sign last, lest the renter trick the host into storing
 # data for free.
 Only the new data is sent to the renter, both to make